Tasmine7/simple_python_projects/README.md

 # CODSOFT
-Hello, this is a repository of the tasks done during my internship at Codsoft
+Hello, this is a repository of some simple python projects
 <br>
 Author - Tasmine Hajaresab Nadaf